robchandhok/warmup/CONTRIBUTING.md

 custom_components/warmup/manifest.json
 ```

 You may find it convenient to tag your release candidate with the version.
-When raising the PR from your origin/dev to the main project master, remember to ask for a new Github Release to be created with the same tag.
+When raising the PR from your origin/dev to the main project master,
+remember to ask for a new Github Release to be created with the same tag.

+Please be clear if this is a Production release.
+Otherwise, when the Release is created
+it should be marked as a Pre-release.
+That way it will only be available to users who
+have selected the option 'show beta versions'.